 Purchase your tickets now.
 Limited number of holes to be drilled.

-1. The tournament is scheduled for February 20, 2021, from 12:00 noon until 3:00 p.m. on Grand Lake off the DNR launch on the south end of the lake.
+1. The tournament is scheduled for February 25, 2023, from 12:00 noon until 3:00 p.m. on Grand Lake off the DNR launch at Metzeloar Bay on the south end of the lake.
 Contestants are discouraged inside fishing area prior to 9:00 a.m.

-2. Should inclement weather cause cancellation on February 20, 2021, tournament will be held on February 21, 2021, same time and place.
-Official cancellation notices will be posted at www.ReelFunIceFishing.com.
+2. Should inclement weather cause cancellation on February 25, 2023, official cancellation notices will be posted at https://reelfunfishing-alpenamichigan

 3. The top 30 place prizes are determined by largest weight and time registered.
 In the event of a tie, the first fish registered takes priority.
 Any size fish may place in the Top 30.
 Any open species of fish may be registered, the prizes place are determined by weight.

 4. Each person will be allowed to fish one hole per ticket, three holes maximum.
 You may register as many fish as you want, but only the heaviest fish per contestant will qualify for a competition prize.
 No contestant will be eligible for more than one competition prize.
 There is no age requirement on tournament participation.
-All laws of the State of Michigan will be abided by.
+All laws of the State of Michigan must be followed.
 Contestants must fish in the contest area and use the holes provided.

 5. Contestants may select their hole or holes no earlier than 9:00 a.m. on the day of the tournament.
-Selection is first come, first serve.
+Selection is first come, first served.

 6. All fish entered must be brought to the weigh-in station immediately and be alive.
 Please bring a bag or bucket, as the tournament is live release.
 Dead or frozen fish are ineligible.
 Judges shall have the right to verify that fish were legally caught.
 The decision of the judge is final.
 Contestants are responsible for verification of weight of fish at time of weigh in.